KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 self.noteseditor = QPlainTextEdit()
 {% endhighlight %}

-This instantiates an object from the `QPlainTextEdit` class and creates an attribute of the object we are making, `self.noteseditor`, which references it.
-This becomes the multiline text field where we enter the steps of the enumeration.
+This attribute is the multiline text input field where we enter the steps of the enumeration.

 {% highlight Python %}
 self.layout.addWidget(label1)
 self.layout.addWidget(self.noteseditor)
 {% endhighlight %}

-This adds the label and multi-line text editor we made to the layout.
+This adds the label and multiline text input field we just made to the layout.

 {% highlight Python %}
 label2 = QLabel("Enter name of deck below")